 I will tell you that most of us coming from the US will depart from here 2 days before our tour officially begins.
 Most flights to Europe are overnight flights, so we'll arrive in Shannon (or Dublin) the morning of the day before we board our tour bus.
-If we're flying to Shannon (as most of us will), a taxi will be waiting to take us to our overnight lodging in nearby Bunratty at one of my favorite B&B's or hotel.
+If we're flying to Shannon (as most of us will), a taxi will be waiting to take us to our overnight lodging in nearby Bunratty in one of my favorite B&Bs or a nearby hotel.
 The next morning (Thursday July 23) we'll be picked up by our tour bus, and we'll be off on our first leg of the tour... which will take us to County Mayo, where we'll be based for the next three nights in the beautiful town of Westport.

-FYI we'll be on our own dime for lodging for that day we arrive (the night before our tour bus collects us to being the tour proper).
+FYI we'll be on our own dime for lodging for the full day we arrive (before our tour bus collects us the next morning to begin the tour proper).
 However, Inishfree is happy book our B&B or hotel lodging for us.
 And most of us will gather for a lovely get-acquainted dinner at Gallagher's (Bunratty's best restaurant) on the evening of our arrival .
 (Others may prefer to attend a "medieval banquet" at Bunratty Castle.)